backspaces/agentscript/config/cleantheme/tutorials/3 - Browser.md

 Don't be concerned about all the new concepts!
 Here are the main ideas:

--   The import's bring modules into our program.
+-   The import's bring modules into our program, including the PheromoneModel itslef.
 -   The colorMap is used to color the Model's patches (background squares)
 -   The Model is our [PheromoneModel](https://code.agentscript.org/models/PheromoneModel.js), the parts of which are discussed in our [Snippets](https://code.agentscript.org/config/cleantheme/Snippets.html) demo.
 -   A new instance of the Model is created using the "new" operator.